How to promote yourself as an academic researcher

 If you start making connections now, start raising your profile on matters relating to your research topic, and boldly showcasing your achievements by posting about them online and listing them in your bio, you can increase your chances of landing that dream position.

-How do I put together a strong CV?
+How to put together a strong CV

 The most important thing when putting together your CV is to tailor it to the position you’re applying for, so you won’t have a single CV.
 For example, if you’re applying for a research post which is only loosely related to your previous research, you’re going to want to highlight how your experience is relevant.
 Stress your transferrable skills, and your interest in the area you’re applying for.
 Perhaps you have taught on the subject, attended a relevant conference, or supervised a student working on the topic?
 If so, add in the information.
 While having to fill in your details through a form on a website can be fiddly, it does help you check that you’re not missing anything important.